Overview

 Observing how the system was used also revealed an interaction issue.
 In this early stage, I made all music selections from my phone using the MPD interface.
 While workable for testing, this setup concentrated control in a single device and person.
 It quickly became clear that the system would need to distribute both the burden and the agency of choosing music across households.

-At the same time, the prototype provided confirmation of several behavioral phenomena we had intentionally designed for.
+At the same time, the prototype confirmed several effects we had intentionally designed for.
 Even with imperfect synchronization and a very limited music catalog, families responded to the experience of hearing the same music in two distant homes.
-The music itself functioned as a technologically mediated stimulus connecting the two environments and creating a subtle sense of shared place across distance.
+The music itself became a shared signal connecting the two environments — creating a subtle sense of being in the same place across distance.

 These observations reinforced the value of using dedicated FamilySong devices rather than relying on an adult’s phone or computer.

-Prototype 2 — Expanding Access and Probing Interaction
+Prototype 2 — Expanding Access and Exploring Interaction

 Impetus